-Wildland firefighters use triangulation to estimate a location of a remote smoke plume, and reducing "smoke chasing".
+Wildland firefighters use triangulation to estimate a location of a remote smoke plume, to reduce "smoke chasing".
 Taking bearings to a visible smoke plume, especially one that is intermittent or less visible upon approach, can provide a fixed target location to hike to.
 This can save time to get onto the fire, and be safer when navigating in the mountains.

-Note: For best accuracy use a hand held compass, since mobile device compasses are not suitably accurate, and do NOT report their (in)accuracy.
-Keep away from apparatus, since these can impact compass readings.
+Note: For the best accuracy use a hand held compass, since mobile device compasses are not sufficiently accurate, and do NOT report their (in)accuracy.
+Keep away from fire apparatus, since the metal in these can impact compass readings.

 Take two or more readings (preferably from points with a reasonable distance separating them) such that the angle between readings is as large as practically possible.
-The triangulated point is best when the angle between readings are cloe to perpendicular (i.e a 90º angle.)
+The triangulated point is best when the angle between readings is close to perpendicular (i.e a 90º angle.)

 Upon launch the application will present a map and locate your current position.